Daniel de Fernando: Biography

 In 1987, the CDS abstained in the vote for regional president, allowing José María Aznar of the People's Alliance (AP) to win, in exchange for CDS member Carlos Sánchez-Reyes the president of the Cortes.
 Two years later, the CDS joined the AP in coalition.
 De Fernando said he was not in favour of any of these events, and people higher up than him in the party made the decisions.
+During the second legislature was spokesperson on Standing Committee, and member of Agriculture, Livestock and Forestry parliamentary committee.
+Since 1989 was member of the newly established Environment and Land Planning parliamentary committee.

 As the CDS collapsed in the early 1990s, De Fernando ran unsuccessfully for the Independent Group of Ávila (AIA) in the 1995 election.
 He then left politics and returned to pharmacy until his retirement.
 Upon his death in Ávila at the age of 81, the provincial deputation declared three days of mourning.